 We are committed to putting the right people in the right place at the right time.
-Throughout our people's careers, they are presented with development opportunities, classroom and on-demand learning, and on-the-job real time coaching/development.
-Our on-demand learning portfolio facilitates personalised learning with access to CPE and non-CPE educational materials, including webcasts, podcasts, articles, videos, and courses.
+Throughout our people's careers, they are presented with development opportunities, classroom, virtual classroom, and on-demand learning, and on-the-job real time coaching/development.
+Our flexible learning portfolio facilitates personalised learning with access to a variety of educational materials, including webcasts, podcasts, articles, videos, and courses.